 A lack of diversity and inclusion

 According to a report by the All-Party Parliamentary Group for Textiles and Fashion, almost 90% of people feel imagery in the fashion industry fails to represent the wide spectrum of body types and identities it serves.
+Statista revealed similar numbers, with 76% of Europeans feeling the same way.

 From plus-sized to disabled customers and the LGBTQ+ community, the industry must ensure its customer experiences serve all.
 Gender nonconforming product filters for non-binary shoppers, improved navigation for those with dyslexia and greater representation in product imagery — these small changes will not only attract a greater number of shoppers to your store, but will also assist and encourage them to make a purchase.